 The pyramid in the center of the plaza was erected in 1811.
 It marks the spot where, a year earlier, the rebellion that set off Argentina’s march to independence began.
 The plaza was featured in the film version of the musical ‘Evita’ starring Madonna.
 The story chronicles the short life of Eva, the much loved wife of former president Juan Peron.
 Four thousand extras were employed to simulate the enormous crowds who gathered to catch a glimpse of her on the balcony of the president’s office.

-During the military dictatorship from 1976 to 1983 the square fell silent, with the exception of the footfalls of the brave mothers and grandmothers of those who had gone missing.
+During the military dictatorship from 1976 to 1983 the square fell silent, except for the footfalls of the brave mothers and grandmothers of those who had gone missing.
 The Madres de Mayo started gathering there on Thursdays and can still be seen here today.

 Casa Rosada